mnieber/gen/docs/code-generation-steps.rst

 The parser scans the text block for nouns (words that contain a colon, such as :project and backend:service) and verbs (prefixed with a slash, such as /uses).
 For every noun, it creates a Term object that is added as a node to the graph, and for every verb it adds a Rel object (short for Relation) that is added as an edge.
+Terms have a tag part (everything after the colon) and a data part (everything before).
+For example, the backend:service term has "service" as the tag part and "backend" as the data part.

 Finding out where terms are described